Izzygit/vesc_pkg/tnt/README.md

 ### 1.4
 * **This version requires 6.05 firmware to fuction properly**
 * **Version 1.4 parameters are not compatible with v1.3 and will be set to default.
 Screenshot your tunes to save.**
-* Continued code refactoring
 * _Features_
   * New Feature - Traction Control Braking (beta)
-    * Utilizes VESC set brake fuctionality to apply current with no wheel spin
+    * Utilizes VESC 'set brake' fuction to apply brake current with no wheel spin
-    * Several parameters used to filter and monitor duty to apply traction braking at appropriate times
     * Parameter that allows traction braking only when a minimum nose down angle is requested via remote
   * Traction Control Improvements
     * Added low pass filter to ERPM which is used to calculate motor acceleration.
     * New parameter to adjust low pass filter frequency.
-    * Now end conditions consist of transition, end and hold conditions
+    * Now End Conditions consist of Transition, End and Hold conditions
-    * Absolute value of motor acceleration must be less than transition condition to allow end condition
+    * Absolute value of motor acceleration must be less than Transition Condition to allow end condition
-    * Absolute value of motor acceleration must be greater than end condition to end traction control
+    * Absolute value of motor acceleration must be greater than End Condition to end traction control
-    * Absolute value of motor acceleration must be less than hold condition to allow another traction control engagement.
+    * Absolute value of motor acceleration must be less than Hold Condition to allow another traction control engagement.
     * New parameter allows for the termination of traction control when a pitch angle threshold is met.
     * Removed intermediate time outs and changed traction control to 1 second time out.
   * FOC Play Tones